Overweight man with gut pains

 1. Acid-forming foods deplete the minerals in our body.
 Our blood and cellular fluid will become too acidic.
 To control this, the body will steal minerals like calcium, magnesium, potassium, and sodium from the bones, cartilage tissue, and muscles to create the balance.
 This is the beginning of osteoporosis and arthritis.

-2. Risk of heart attack and stroke increases due to the build-up of plaque and weakened blood vessels.
+2. The risk of heart attack and stroke increases due to the build-up of plaque and weakened blood vessels.

 3. Dry and wrinkled skin occurs more rapidly.